GTA Home Care Transparency Report 2026

 Publishes an hourly rate5%

 Coverage claims are nearly universal, and most agencies describe the conditions they support.
 The gaps are the details that decide whether an agency actually fits: price, language, and whether anyone answers at 2 a.m.
-Among the 74 agencies that do list languages, the most common after English are French, Chinese, Arabic, and Spanish.
+Among the 81 agencies that do list languages, the most common after English are French, Spanish, Chinese, and Arabic.

 The service landscape